 We encourage people who are interested in becoming SSPs to begin as volunteers in order to become more familiar with the necessary skills before starting more complicated, paid work.

-For more information on about this program, please contact SSP Program Coordinator, Elaine Sweeney, at:
+For more information on about this program, please contact SSP Program Coordinator, Jessica Phillips, at: